tprouvot/Salesforce-Inspector-reloaded/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ''
 labels: bug
-assignees: tprouvot
+assignees: dufoli

 ---
 **Make sure to read the troubleshooting section before creating an issue**

-- [ ] I've read the [common issues](https://tprouvot.github.io/Salesforce-Inspector-reloaded/troubleshooting/) and the one I'm about to create is not one of those documented.
+- [ ] I've read the [common issues](https://dufoli.github.io/Salesforce-Inspector-reloaded/troubleshooting/) and the one I'm about to create is not one of those documented.

 **Describe the bug**
 A clear and concise description of what the bug is.